 This recipe is perfect for truly experiencing the impact of Hood Cream because you can take a taste of the corn bisque before adding it...
 And then another taste after you add it in.
 Trust me, you'll see how it can take your recipes to another level!

 Of course, the Mexican shrimp in this dish also helps make this bisque a true meal.
 It's quick and easy to prepare and aside from marinating it in lime juice and spices for 30 minutes, it will be ready for your bisque in no time

-If anyone tries to tell you soup isn’t a meal, you need to present them with this Mexican corn bisque and a large spoon.
+If anyone tries to tell you soup isn't a meal, you need to present them with this Mexican shrimp and corn bisque and a large spoon.

 Give them a few minutes alone and then come back to check on them.